webdevhugo/chat2geo/README.md

 ## Considerations:

 - It should be noted that this app is not yet ready for production.
 The app has known bugs, and perhaps unknown ones😁 Some functionalities have not been implemented yet.
+- GEE-based geospatial analyses are just simple examples of how such analyses can be implemented and added.
+Some of them are using data that may not be up-to-date.
+As a result, care should be taken while interpreting the results.
 - There are parts that should be refactored or re-designed either because they could have been used/invoked in a better place, or because they should've been implemented in a much better manner.

 ## Contributing

-If you're interested in contributing to this project, you can contact me at `shahabj.github@gmail.com`.
+If you're interested in contributing to this project, please contact me at `shahabj.github@gmail.com`.